Frequently Asked Questions

 You don’t need a mobile number or an email to make an account with Session.
 Your display name can be your real name, an alias, or anything else you like.

 Session does not collect any geolocation data, metadata, or any other data about the device or network you are using.
 At launch, Session used proxy routing to ensure nobody can see who you’re messaging or the contents of those messages.
-Shortly after launch, Session moved to our onion routing system, which we call onion requests, for additional privacy protection.
+Shortly after launch, Session moved to an onion routing system, which is called onion requests, for additional privacy protection.
 For more on Session’s secure message routing, check out What is an onion routing network? and What is proxy routing?

 In messaging apps, metadata is the information created when you send a message — everything about the message besides the actual contents of the message itself.
 This can include information like your IP address, the IP addresses of your contacts, who your messages are sent to, and the time and date that messages are sent.

 It’s impossible for Session to track users’ IP addresses because the app uses onion requests to send messages.
-Because Session doesn’t use central servers to route messages from person to person, we don’t know when you send messages, or who you send them to.
+Because Session doesn’t use central servers to route messages from person to person, it doesn't know when you send messages, or who you send them to.
 Session lets you send messages — not metadata.

 Android